Peer Gynt: Act I

 Peer Gynt is the son of the once-highly regarded Jon Gynt, who spent all his money on feasting and living lavishly and had to leave his farm to become a wandering salesman, leaving his wife and son behind in debt. Åse, his wife, wished to raise her son to restore the lost fortune of his father, but Peer is soon considered to be useless.
-He is a poet and a braggart, not unlike the youngest son from the Norwegian fairy-tale "The Ash Lad", with whom he shares some characteristics.
+He is a poet and a braggart, not unlike the youngest son, the Norwegian fairy-tale character Askeladden, with whom he shares some characteristics.

 As the play opens, Peer gives an account of a reindeer hunt that went awry, a famous theatrical scene generally known as "the Buckride".
 His mother scorns him for his vivid imagination, and taunts him because he spoiled his chances with Ingrid, the daughter of the richest farmer.
 Peer leaves for Ingrid's wedding, scheduled for the following day, because he may still get a chance with the bride.
 His mother follows quickly to stop him from shaming himself completely.